zachmorrison/Roy-Kiyooka-Classroom-Visit-University-of-Alberta-1977/index.markdown

         <div id="content">
             <tr>
                 <p>
         This recording, like the above graphic, demonstrates how paranoia 'blots out' or restricts libidinal relations.
+It thereby enables analyses of the origin, structure, and subversion of paranoid desire.
                 </p>